Sab79/Events-Management/pages/messages/messages/vaccinations_1.md

 summary: "Guidance and requirements for the Vaccinations event message"
 ---

+{% include warning.html content="This version of the vaccination event message is being deprecated and providers and consumers should use the new [Vaccination v2](vaccinations_2.html) event message." %}

 ## Event Message Content

 The `Vaccinations` event message represents a single vaccination given or not-given to a patient and any relevant supporting information.